cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/overrides.md

 1. Create `/opt/cloudify-stage/dist/userData/overrides.json` file.

-2. Go to https://github.com/cloudify-cosmo/cloudify-stage/blob/<version>-build/app/translations/en.json (replace `<version>` with your product version, for example `5.1.0`), choose configurations parts to modify (you can omit all unmodified parts to use default values) and save them to the created file.
+2. Go to https://github.com/cloudify-cosmo/cloudify-stage/blob/{{< param version >}}-build/app/translations/en.json, choose configurations parts to modify (you can omit all unmodified parts to use default values) and save them to the created file.
 An example file content may look like:
 ```json
 {
     "login": {